-Each participant's EMR was reviewed, and their sociodemographic characteristics were recorded from predefined structured fields, including date of birth, race, ethnicity, primary language, insurance type, and zip code.
-Using date of birth, we computed the age of each participant as of January 1, 2024.
+Each participant's EMR was reviewed and their sociodemographic characteristics were recorded from pre-defined structured fields, including: date of birth, race, ethnicity, primary language, insurance type, and zip code.
+Using date of birth, we computed age for each participant as of January 1, 2024.
 When available, each participant was assigned an area deprivation index (ADI), normalized to state, based on zip code.
-The ADI is a composite measure of neighborhood socioeconomic conditions, considering income, education, employment, and housing quality, used to assess health disparities, previously defined by Singh et al.11 We also queried each participant's EMR using the following search terms: BRCA, cancer, genetic, mutation, ovarian, panel, and pathogenic, in addition to the review of primary care and/or cancer care clinical notes.
+The ADI is a composite measure of neighbourhood socioeconomic conditions, considering income, education, employment, and housing quality, used to assess health disparities, previously defined by Singh et al. We also queried each participant's EMR using the following search terms: BRCA, cancer, genetic, mutation, ovarian, panel, and pathogenic, in addition to review of primary care and/or cancer care clinical notes.
 As all participants reported a family history of ovarian cancer, we recorded whether this information was documented in their EMR.
-We noted whether germline genetic testing was discussed, offered, or accepted and noted the results of testing if completed.
+We noted whether germline genetic testing was discussed, offered, accepted, and the results of testing, if completed.
 If testing was declined, the reason for refusal was recorded.

-Statistical analysis
+Statistical Analysis